rreece/deep-learning-101/introduction.md

 ## Conclusion

--   Deep learning is a paradigm of machine learning that pushes the scale of the model and data
+-   Deep learning is a paradigm of machine learning that pushes the scale of the model and data.
--   Neural networks are universal function approximators
+-   Neural networks are universal function approximators.
+-   SGD-like optimizers are the workhorses of deep learning.
--   TODO: Softmax classification
+-   TODO: Softmax classification.
 -   Double descent is the surpising phenomena that neural networks generalize better with many parameters.